 If you have lived in your home for at least two of the last five years, your profits will be tax-free up to $250,000 if you’re single or married filing separately, or up to $500,000 if your married, filing jointly.
 We are not tax experts so please consult with your tax advisor should you have questions about taxes.

-Everyone deserves to have a clear idea of "what will it cost to sell my house?".
-Hopefully, the information above helps clarify closing costs and gives you the information you need to sell your home with confidence.
+Everyone deserves to have a clear idea of "how much will it cost to sell a house in Peoria, IL?".
+Hopefully, the information above helps clarify the closing cost of a house in Peoria, IL and gives you the information you need to sell your home with confidence.

 If you have questions or are looking to sell your home, we would love to hear from you.
 Contact us or call us at (309) 693-1133.